sshnaidm/gpt-code-review-action/README.md

 Contributions to this action are welcome!
 Please create an issue or pull request in the repository.

+## Testing

+You can run `./test.sh` that just verifies that the Python code is able to send something to the cheapest OpenAI model and get something out of it.
+(The model is kindly asked to tell "It works!").

 ## License

 This action is licensed under the Apache 2.0 License.
 See the LICENSE file for details